Extr4ordinary/KOU-Application-System-Laravel/README.md

 ## The Database Platform

   - In the database part, we decided that it would be logical to use Firebase, as we wanted a cloud-based database and supported NoSQL structure
-  - The application's database is in a Firebase server.
+  - The application's database is in a Firebase server